 Testing for and Diagnosing Kidney Stones

-- blood tests for calcium, phosphorus, uric acid and electrolytes
+- blood tests for calcium, phosphorus, uric acid,

 - examination of passed stones to determine type